-The club is pleased to offer a day camp for the 2020 season.
-The Covid-19 pandemic imposes several constraints, particularly on the use of boats and access to the building.
+The club is pleased to offer a day camp for the 2021 season.
+The Covid-19 pandemic still imposes several constraints, particularly on the use of boats and access to the building.
 We had to modify the day camp formula accordingly.

-There can only be 10 teens in the morning and 10 other teens in the afternoon.
-This limitation on the number of registrations is due by the obligation to row alone and by the limited number of boats available.
+There can only be 15 teens in the morning and 15 other teens in the afternoon.
+This limitation on the number of registrations is due by the obligation to row alone (brothers and sisters can row together) and by the limited number of boats available.

 Access to the interior of the club is not permitted in order to comply with the hygiene measures required by Public Health, the city of Montreal and the Association québécoise d’aviron.
 Consequently, it will not be possible:

 - to leave personal effects inside the club,